-Name Date received Method of Receipt Subject Comment Response Investigate adequacy of supply and waste water processing related to proposed expansion.
+Name Date received Method of Subject der of the date received) Comment Response Receipt Investigate adequacy of supply and waste water processing related to proposed expansion.
 Verify effect of increased storm drain runoff from paved areas.
 2006, the buildings remain vacant."
 Thus, there is not currently a flight kitchen operating at SDIA.
 Please see Section 5.11, Utilities and Service Systems, of the Draft EIR for a complete analysis of utilities and their adequacy to serve the proposed project.
 As stated in Section 5.6.5 of the Draft EIR all future development will be subject to the Airport Storm Water Mitigation Plan (SWMP), airport storm drains may require upgrades to contain the future storm flow.
 60 James Frost January 9, 2008 Letter Section 4.0; Airport Development Phasing Show development and associated costs by phase since all construction cannot be executed simultaneously.
-A schedule for construction is provided in appendix E, phases of work are defined.
-Thasing Determine associated delays/inconvenience fore each phase.
+A schedule for construction is provided in appendix E, phases of work are defined. .
+That is a second Determine associated delays/inconvenience fore each phase.
 The construction will be phased and organized to reduce delays and inconvenience to airport users.
 However those practices are not defined for the Determine environmental impact by phase.
 EIR nor or they required for the EIR.
-Noise and traffic impacts due to Coordinate phasing with Life Cycle Analysis. construction were analyzed for purposed of the EIR.
+Noise and traffic impacts due to construction were analyzed for purposed Coordinate phasing with Life Cycle Analysis. of the EIR.
 The EIR is intended to describe the environmental impacts of the project.
 The economic analysis of the project rests with the SDCRAA but does not influence the environmental analysis.
 Life cycle is considered in the determination of capital development and maintenance costs of the project.
 61 James Frost January 9, 2008 Letter Section 4.0; Airport Life Cycle Analysis Determine life expectancies of critical airport elements Comment noted.
 CEQA does not require examination of life cycle costs.
 Please see the Airport Master Plan for a